How to Deal with Common Indoor Plant Pests

 Unlike spider mites, fungus gnats love moisture and can’t survive without it.
 Dry the soil mix out and disrupt their cycle.
 Or you can use 1 part hydrogen peroxide in 4 parts of water to execute this indoor plant pest and their eggs.

 Sticky traps or some carnivorous plants can trap and kill flying gnats.
 One flying adult can lay around 200 eggs, so trapping can help slow their growth.
-Sticky traps are available at any nursery or hardware store, and you can buy them at a reasonable cost.
+Sticky traps are available here at Cheeky Plant Co..
 Alternatively, you can have sundews (Drosera sp.) in your home.
 These are the type of carnivorous plants with sticky leaves which can trap tiny pests like fungus gnats.

 This is the best option for catching adult fungus gnats and stopping them from laying more eggs: